Skip to main content

 Requests for permission to work longer than six months with one employer should:

-1. be made at least two weeks before the expiry of the six‑month work period;
+1. be submitted before the expiry of the six month work period (at least 2 weeks prior);

-2. be made through the Department’s online portal here;
+2. be made through the Department’s online portal;

 Any questions?